 - Surveillance audits carried out in accordance with applicable regulations,

 - On-site inspections or verifications to be performed when the manufacturer files a notification on changes,

 - Audits to be performed when changing the notified body (since the manufacturer may terminate the agreement with the notified body and enter into a new one with another notified body) responsible for conformity assessment of the same medical devices.

 The present guidance from the MDCG is based on the Medical Devices Directive 93/42/EEC (MDD), Active Implantable Medical Devices Directive 90/385/EEC (AIMDD) and the In Vitro Diagnostic Medical Devices Directive 98/79/EC (IVDD) still remaining in force.
 At the same time, the general principles set forth by the guidance would be also applicable later when the new Medical Devices Regulation 2017/745 (MDR) and the In Vitro Diagnostic devices Regulation 2017/746 (IVDR) would enter into effect.
-It is important to mention that due to the COVID-19 outbreak the European Commission proposed to postpone the implementation of the Regulation 2017/745 for an additional year.
+Due to the COVID-19 outbreak, the European Commission proposed to postpone the implementation of the Regulation 2017/745 for an additional year.

 The MDCG additionally states that the measures introduced by the guidance should not be applied to certain types of audits, namely: